larkintuckerllc/k8s-cka-tutorial/03-install-kubernetes-masters-and-nodes/README.md

 As we are here to learn, we are going to manually install a Kubernetes cluster using the *kubeadm* tool.

+### Installation

 For simplicy, we will use a network configuration with a single public subnet, e.g., the default AWS VPC and subnets.

-We start with using AWS console to launch two EC2 instance; one will be our Control Plane Node and one Worker Node.
+We start with using AWS console to launch two EC2 instance.

 * t3.medium